Application Guidelines – Youth Forums Canada component

 The Exchanges Canada program helps youth to enhance their knowledge and understanding of the country, while connecting with other youth in Canada.

 Participants can go almost anywhere in Canada.
-They can discover a rural area or a city centre, a French- or English-speaking community, a province on the other side of the country or an equally exciting place closer to home.
-Participants develop a sense of national identity and attachment to Canada and its rich diversity.
-The Program aims to involve youth participants from all walks of life, including Indigenous youth, racialized youth and youth with disabilities.
+They can discover a rural area or a city centre, a French- or English-speaking community, a province or territory on the other side of the country or closer to home.
+Through their participation, youth develop a sense of national identity, and attachment to the country, and a deeper appreciation of its rich diversity.
+The Program aims to involve youth participants from all walks of life, including Indigenous youth, racialized youth, youth with disabilities, and youth from rural or remote communities.

 The Exchanges Canada program supports organizations that provide exchange and forum opportunities for youth through two components: